Why focus on sustainability?

 Steve oversees SDRC’s strategy, programs and day-to-day operations.
 He is founder and Principal of Stephen Bushnell + Associates, which advises clients on sustainability and risk management.
 He has over 40 years of U.S. property & casualty insurance experience – where he is widely credited for developing the first and most innovative sustainability solutions for commercial and residential property owners.
 Steve is a leading expert on the risk-reduction and broad environmental, social and economic benefits of sustainable buildings and communities.
 From 2012-2015, he served as the first and only insurance and risk management professional elected to U.S. Green Building Council National Board of Directors.
 In 2016, he transitioned to USGBC’s newly created Advisory Council.

 Stefan Mueller, Vice President

-SDRC features the latest expert viewpoints, research and case studies from across our members and strategic partners – creating a unique knowledge base that covers the challenges, opportunities and best-practices for sustainable disaster response and property restoration.
-We also facillitate collaborative research, discussion forums and ad-hoc working groups across our members and with their broader stakeholders.
+SDRC features the latest expert viewpoints, research and case studies from across our members and strategic partners – creating a unique knowledge base that covers the challenges, opportunities and best-practices for sustainability in disaster response and property restoration.
+We also facilitate collaborative research, discussion forums and ad-hoc working groups across our members and with their broader stakeholders.

 From Congress, the White House and federal agencies, to governors, state legislatures, insurance regulators and the standards and codes bodies that govern the building sector - SDRC will advocate for policies that prioritize sustainability in disaster response and property restoration.
-In doing so we help public sector leaders connect the dots between our mission and existing programs and funding for infrastructure, energy & the environment, public health, and other priorities.
+In doing so we help policymakers connect the dots between our mission and existing programs and funding for housing, infrastructure, energy, the environment, public health, and economic development.